jncraton/computational-thinking-cpsc2020/lectures/22-list-operations.md

 sort
 ----

-- The `sort` method can be used to sort list element in place
+- The `sort` method can be used to sort list elements in place
 - The list will be modified by this operation
 - `sort` always returns `None`